kognise/p2psc/README.md

 Chats are created by "peering" with other users.
 They must give you an IP address and port to connect to, and then all messages will be sent over a socket.

+## Quick Start

+A guide to quickly creating a chat between two people not on the same network.

+Both of you:

+- Install P2PSC with `yarn global add p2psc` or `npm install -g p2psc`
+- Download and set up [Ngrok](https://ngrok.com/download)
+- Run `p2psc ngrok 1337`
+- Run `ngrok http 1337` in a seperate terminal
+- Enter the url (without the `https://`) that Ngrok gave you into P2PSC

+One of you:

+- Get the others peer string; it should look something like `/peer a5506f69.ngrok.io:80`
+- Send it in chat

 ## Installation

 To download P2PSC the normal way from Node, just run one of the below commands depending on your preferred package manager.